1-800-GOT-JUNK?

 RBDS Rubbish Boys Disposal Service Inc. (doing business as 1-800-GOT-JUNK?) is a Canadian franchised residential and commercial junk removal company operating in the United States, Canada, and Australia.
 The company's business model consists of taking junk or trash haulage, and giving it a "clean" image through branding and marketing.

 History

 The company started in Vancouver, British Columbia, Canada in 1989 by Brian Scudamore.
-He had the idea while he was in a McDonalds drive thru and saw a beat up old truck offering junk removal services in front of him, and he thought to himself, "I can do better than that".
+He had the idea while he was in a McDonald's drive thru and saw a beat up old truck offering junk removal services in front of him, and he thought to himself, "I can do better than that".
 It was incorporated as The Rubbish Boys Disposal Service, then in 1998 with its current name.
 The first permanent franchise opened in 1997 in Victoria, British Columbia, and a second in Toronto in 1998.
 In 2000, the first franchise opened outside Canada, in Portland, Oregon.

 The chief operating officer is Erik Church.